Debunking Myths of ABA Therapy

 Teaching functional skills through positive reinforcement

-The focus on positive reinforcement extends beyond simply rewarding good behavior; it emphasizes building intrinsic motivation.
-As individuals witness the positive outcomes of their actions, they develop a sense of ownership over their progress, leading to long-term behavioral changes.
+Reinforcement isn't just about rewarding "good behavior."
+It's about building intrinsic motivation.
+As individuals see the positive outcomes of their own actions, they develop ownership over their progress, which leads to deeper, longer-lasting change.

-Contemporary ABA prioritizes natural, play-based learning experiences that foster genuine social interaction and emotional development.
-It recognizes that true progress lies in nurturing well-rounded individuals, not in creating a semblance of compliance.
+Contemporary ABA emphasizes natural, play-based learning that supports genuine social interaction and emotional development.
+The aim is well-rounded growth, not surface-level compliance.

 Use of naturalistic teaching strategies